Smart Fatigue Risk Management for a Productive Workplace

 Understanding Fatigue

-Fatigue is a physiological state of reduced mental or physical performance capability resulting from sleep loss, extended wakefulness, circadian phase, or workload.
-It can affect an individual’s alertness, concentration, and decision-making, which are all critical factors in aviation safety.
+Fatigue is a state in which mental or physical performance declines because of sleep loss, extended wakefulness, circadian disruption or heavy workload.
+It can reduce alertness, concentration and decision-making, all of which are critical to aviation safety.

 Importance of Fatigue Risk Management